SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - The Global Ethics Initiative is an ethics discussion forum, resource sharing, and financing system for AI/AGI development and other emerging/accelerating/exponentially impactful technologies.
 Anyone can contribute to discussions about what AI ethics should be, how AI should be governed.
 Anyone can contribute resources (finances, GPU time, developer time, etc).
 > * Holly Rankin: For discussion: Is it or would it make sense to be or be connected to a charitable organization that can receive donations in service to the creation of beneficial AI?
 Why or why not?
+>   - Esther Galfalvi: Or form a partnership with an existing charitable organisation that can receive the funds and then send them on to the GEI
 >

 **Goal: The development of an app/platform that enables anyone anywhere todetermine what abeneficial and inclusive future for humankind and the earth as a wholeshould be, and to contribute to the building of that future.**

 The system will gather the collective intelligence of humanity and synthesize it into a knowledge base which serves as a crowdsourced resource of human wisdom and priorities, and stimulates reflection and action into long-range goals for us as a species.
 Providing opinions and input, and being able to vote on the direction and development of technology as a community provides a sense of agency and participation in the exponential changes occuring in the world.
-This participation can enable humanity as a whole to feel like a part of the emerging future rather than a hapless victim to t a echnological changes overtaking them.
+This participation can enable humanity as a whole to feel like a part of the emerging future rather than a hapless victim to technological changes overtaking them.

 > [Comments]
 > Context - system will gather the collective intelligence of humanity and synthesize it into a knowledge base which serves as a crowdsourced resource of human wisdom and priorities, and stimulates reflection and action into long-range goals for us as a species.
 > * Colleen Pridemore: how will it gather this information?
 I assume it is currently gathering.
 Correct?
 If so this is not white-hat ethical hacking.
 It is BLACK hat pure hacking.
+>   - Esther Galfalvi: Not sure what this comment means?
+We are hardly collecting any data yet, but all data that is being collected is currently being done by interviewers, not yet by AI, and only using informed consent forms.
+People know that the data will be processed by AI tools and is anonymised.
+>   - Colleen Pridemore: Sounds dubius.
+What makes you qualified to know whether or not SNet is currently using AI to collect data?
+>   - Esther Galfalvi: I don’t believe that SingularityNET is collecting for this project yet at all,as we are just kicking off
+>   - Colleen Pridemore: Ahhh so you dont know for sure.
+I  see
+>
+> Context - The system will gather the collective intelligence of humanity and synthesize it into a knowledge base which serves as a crowdsourced resource of human wisdom and priorities, and stimulates reflection and action into long-range goals for us as a species.
+Providing opinions and input, and being able to vote on the direction and development of technology as a community provides a sense of agency and participation in the exponential changes occuring in the world.
+This participation can enable humanity as a whole to feel like a part of the emerging future rather than a hapless victim to technological changes overtaking them.
+> * Holly Rankin: Love it.
+This idea overlaps heavily with what I have envisioned for a Civic AI that could help re-engage the public with various scales of community decision making.
 >

 # Overview